Arduino-IRremote/Arduino-IRremote/README.md

 # FAQ
 - IR does not work right when I use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 us).<br/>
  Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 µs.
+In turn, this stops the IR interrupt handler from running when it needs to.<br/>
+You can try to wait for the IR receiver to be idle before you send the Neopixel data with `if (IrReceiver.isIdle()) { strip.show();}`.
+This prevents at least breaking a running IR transmission and -depending of the update rate of the Neopixel- may work quite well.<br/>
-In turn, this stops the IR interrupt handler from running when it needs to.
-There are some solutions to this on some processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
+There are some other solutions to this on more powerful processors, [see this page from Marc MERLIN](http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html)
 - **Another library** is only working if I deactivate the line `IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);`.
 Please see [below](https://github.com/Arduino-IRremote/Arduino-IRremote#timer-and-pin-usage).
 - You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.